bo4p5687/PE-Custom-Script/Trainer Card BW/PE v19/readme.md

 > You can see `SET` and you need to read comment line (line has #) to add right form.

 > You can see there are 8 lines.
-It's 8 leader.
-So, if you has new region (here, it's 2 region), you need to add 8 lines -> You have 16 lines
+It's 8 leaders.
+So, if you has new region (here, it's 2 regions), you need to add 8 lines -> You have 16 lines

 2. Look at file graphics